bayesian-object-tracking/getting_started/README.md

 ```bash
 roslaunch dbot_example launch_example_cpu.launch
 ```
+Note that the tracking performance is significantly better with the GPU version.

 As soon as you launch the example, an interactive marker should show up in rviz.
 This is for initialization of the tracker, you can move it to align it with the point cloud, but it should already be approximately aligned.
 Once you